Dallas' Slide Continues Following 31-24 Loss to Storm

 Published on May 15, 2026 under United Football League (UFL)

-Fort Hood, TX - The Storm are headed to the postseason.
-Orlando clinched a playoff berth in its inaugural season after taking down the Renegades 31-24 in a physical battle at Fort Hood.
+DALLAS, TX - In a historic night at Fort Hood, the Storm clinched a playoff berth in their inaugural season after taking down the Renegades 31-24 in the first professional football game ever played on a military base.

 Powered by four rushing touchdowns, a brilliant 11-16 on third down, and another efficient night from Jack Plummer, Head Coach Anthony Becht is now headed to his third straight UFL postseason.